 When using process management technology to coordinate the collection of data with smart mobile devices, additional challenges emerge.
-In particular, these are related to the modeling of a questionnaire as well as the process-driven execution of corresponding questionnaire instances on smart mobile devices.
+In particular, these are related to the modeling of a questionnaire as well as the process-driven execution of questionnaire instances on smart mobile devices.

 Since questionnaire-based interviews are often interactive, the participating roles (e.g., interviewer and interviewed subject) should be properly assisted when interacting with the smart mobile device.
 For example, it should be possible for them to start or abort questionnaire instances.
-In the context of long-running questionnaire instances, in addition, it might be required to interrupt an interview and continue it later.
+In the context of long-running questionnaire instances, in addition, it might be required to interrupt an interview

+AAFC Cigarette Consumption AAFC Android AristaFlow Client New Process Update List Logout Name your favorite cigarette brand: Startable Activities ENTER HERE Process: KINDEX Mum Screen Do you smoke in your flat?
+No Question: Alcohol Process: KINDEX Mum Screen How many packs of cigarettes do you smoke within one week?
+Question: Question Process: TestQuestion 0102 30405 Question: Question #5 Process: TestQuestionmaire ok cancel suspend Question: Question #1 Process: TeslQuestionnaire \leftarrow and continue it later.
 For this purpose, it must be possible to suspend the execution of a questionnaire instance and to resume it at a later point in time (with access to all data and answers collected so far).
-In the context of long-running interviews, it is also useful to be able to display an entire questionnaire and process model respectively.
-Therefore, already answered questions should be displayed differently (e.g., in a different color) compared to upcoming questions.
-Note that this is crucial for providing a quick overview about the progress of an interview.
+In the context of long-running interviews, one must be able to display an entire questionnaire and process model respectively.
+Therefore, already answered questions should be displayed differently (e.g., different color) compared to upcoming questions.
+Note that this is crucial for providing a quick overview about the current progress.